Italian Tomato & Cucumber Salad Recipe

 - Raspberry Vinaigrette

-Tomato & Cucumber Salad Weight Watchers Point Breakdown
+Weight Watchers Cucumber Tomato Salad Point Breakdown

 The feta cheese is optional and will add in points; one teaspoon of feta cheese is zero points to add in some dairy and flavor.
+Leaving off the cheese lowers the points on this Weight Watchers cucumber salad recipe.

 Summer Salads